CtrlK

 Distinctiveness Conflict Risk

 FastAPI is a specific framework, making this clearly distinguishable from general Python skills, Django skills, or Flask skills.
-The triggers are distinct enough to avoid conflicts with other skills.
+The trigger terms are narrow enough to avoid conflicts with other backend or API-related skills.

 3 / 3